Doomdark's Revenge: The Eye of the Moon

-In a July 1985 article published in July 1985 in Computer Gamer, Singleton disclosed quite a lot of details of the game.
+In an article published in July 1985 in Computer Gamer, Singleton disclosed quite a lot of details of the game.
 The game was to have 16,000 locations and 131,000 unique views, created with a new technique called Randscaping.
 The Randscaping engine made every view unique.
 In multiplayer mode, the two players would each control either Morkin or Tarithel on their quest to find the fabled jewel.
 His new Midnight Identikit could create personalized faces for all the 256 NPCs roaming the canvas.
 Some of the NPCs were to have unique capabilities; for instance, one character would have the magic ability to flatten mountains, and was to be a critical recruitment for one of the mini-quests, allowing the player access beyond an impassable mountain range to retrieve an item.
 Another NPC could control the weather, and so on.
 At the start of the game, the player(s) would only be able to control Morkin and Tarithel, recruiting more characters to their cause as the game progresses.
 The recruited characters could be made part of teams headed by a character chosen by the player, making moving the characters around the playing field a lot easier.
 The last attempt by Singleton to get the game released was in April 1989.

 Today there exists no authentic material for The Eye of the Moon.
 Some presentation mock-ups were created by Singleton; all still available screenshots—if any—are from these faked mock-ups.
 While the most serious intention of both Singleton and publisher Domark indeed was to create this third part, the sequel was later indefinitely shelved, partly due to Mike Singleton's other commitments and partly due to the original publisher being bought out by Telecomsoft.
-Because of this, the new management wanted to change the terms of agreement, demanding two distinct versions of the game—8-bit and 16-bit versions—instead of one.
+Because of this, the new management wanted to change the terms of agreement, demanding two distinct versions of the game - 8-bit and 16-bit versions - instead of one.
 Singleton refused the new agreement.
 The Eye of the Moon has since been mentioned for a possible upcoming release.
-With Mike Singleton again involved, a significant amount of work had already taken place.
-However, with the death of creator Singleton, all developments on the possible sequel have ceased, with the consensus that "it shall always remain a myth or a legend".
+With Mike Singleton again involved, a significant amount of work had already taken place, but with the death of creator Singleton, all developments on the possible sequel have ceased, with the consensus that "it shall always remain a myth or a legend".
 Doomdark's Revenge would, however, be followed many years later by another sequel, Lords of Midnight: The Citadel.